AlterTomer/Deep-Unfolded-PGD/README.md

 We also implement a graph neural network (GNN) algorithm which serves as a benchmark for the PGDNet.

-T. Alter and N. Shlezinger, Rapid Optimization of Superposition Codes for Multi-Hop NOMA MANETs via Deep Unfolding", IEEE Military Communications Conference (MilCom) 2023.
+T. Alter and N. Shlezinger, "Rapid Optimization of Superposition Codes for Multi-Hop NOMA MANETs via Deep Unfolding".

 ---
 ## PGDNet